tiny8877/okta.github.io/_source/_authentication-guide/social-login/linkedin.md

 4.5.
 Add one or more Redirect URIs.
 This is where the user will be directed to after they have authenticated with LinkedIn.

 4.6.
-Assign the group that you chose under "Group Assignments" in Step 2.4 above or assign "Everyone".
+Assign the group of your choosing (if you [set Group Assignments](social-settings) for your app), or assign "Everyone".

 4.7.
 Under "Grant type allowed", make sure "Implicit" is enabled.